svlentink/www/hugo/blog.lent.ink/content/post/autoclicker.md

 tags: ["old"]
 ---

-~~This tool has helped a colleague find his partner on a dating site.~~
+*This tool has helped a colleague find his partner for life on a dating site.*

 This post is a little shady.